ESE-Peasy/NarrateMyWay/docs/NMW-Standard/Location-Encoding.md

 #### 1.5.

 When written as text, each field will be separated by a dot/period (`.`).
-Each field is written as a number in the inclusive interval [0,255].
+Each field is written as a decimal number in the interval [0, Max. categories), where *max. categories* is defined in [§1.2](12).

 ### 2. Location Codes